frankban/django-endless-pagination/doc/generic_views.rst

             (r'^publishers/$', ListView.as_view(model=Publisher)),
         )

-    You want to AJAX paginate publishers, so, as seen, you need to switch the template if the request is AJAX and put the page template into the context as a variable named *page_template*.
+    You want to Ajax paginate publishers, so, as seen, you need to switch the template if the request is Ajax and put the page template into the context as a variable named *page_template*.

     This is straightforward, you only need to replace the view class, e.g.::